timvieira/blog/content/testing-gradients.md

 **Integration tests**: Test that running a gradient-based optimization algorithm is successful with your gradient implementation.
 Use smaller versions of your problem if possible.
-A related test test for machine learning applications is to make sure that your model and learning procedure can (over)fit small datasets.
+A related test for machine learning applications is to make sure that your model and learning procedure can (over)fit small datasets.

 **Test that batch = minibatch** (if applicable).
 It's very easy to get this bit wrong.
-Broadcasting rules (in numpy, for example) makes it easy to hide matrix conformability mishaps.
+Broadcasting rules (in numpy, for example) make it easy to hide matrix conformability mishaps.
 So make sure you get the same results as manual minibatching (Of course, you should only do minibatching if are get a speed-up from vectorization or parallelism.
 You should probably test that it's actually